Are you finding it difficult to log into your WordPress administration area? This basic tutorial for WP beginners shows you how to log into WordPress.

 The first step is to locate your login username and password.
 You should have received your login details during the WordPress installation process or from your site administrator or website developer.

-The WordPress admin login URL typically should look like this (replace ‘yourdomain’ with your actual domain):
+By default, the WordPress admin login URL typically should look like this (replace ‘yourdomain’ with your actual domain):

 - http://yourdomain.com/subfolder/wp-login.php (if WordPress is installed in a subfolder of your domain, e.g. “blog”)